 In India, they would take away my passport for criticizing the system, says the Indian director Apoorva Satish

 Apoorva Satish is a director of Indian origin and a graduate of FAMU International.
-He focuses on social and political issues and looks at the cultural traditions of his country with a critical eye.
+She focuses on social and political issues and looks at the cultural traditions of her country with a critical eye.
 She graduated from FAMU in 2020.
 She is currently preparing a feature film called Change of Heart, which will tell the story of the changes in a father-daughter relationship and will be shot in India.

 Director Apoorva Satish originally wanted to study film in Los Angeles but she accidentally discovered FAMU.
 What was moving from India to Prague like for her?
 What would she change about the Indian caste system?
 Why does the beginning of menstruation mean the end of freedom for women?
 And how was her film Kanya, which was shortlisted for the student Oscars, made?